What Content Management Systems do you use?

 Adobe Commerce (formerly Magento)

-While we like many of Adobe's products, we find that this new incarnation of Magento is difficult to work with.
+While we like many of Adobe's products, we find that this new incarnation of Magento is difficult to work with and not worth the time and money invested.
 Options like Shopify or WooCommerce are far better for managing eCommerce websites.

 If you are wondering which CMS is right for your needs, drop us a line and ask to speak with Kevin Saffer, our director of technology.
 He has a wealth of content management knowledge and is happy to share.